adbuerger/pycombina/doc/source/install.rst

    sudo python setup.py install

-If you're working on the module, it's better to just set a link to the containing folder, which can be done by running
+If you're working on development of the module, it's better to just set a link to the containing folder, which can be done by running

 .. code-block:: bash